mysql/mysql-utilities/doc/man/mysqldbcopy.rst

    Change all tables to use this storage engine if the original storage engine does not exist on the destination.

+.. option:: --locking=<locking>

+   Choose the lock type for the operation: no-locks = do not use any table locks, lock-all = use table locks but no transaction and no consistent read, snaphot (default): consistent read using a single transaction.

+.. option:: --basic-regexp, --regexp, -G

+   Use 'REGEXP' operator to match pattern for exclusion.
+Default is to use 'LIKE'.

 .. _mysqldbcopy-notes: